 A Ring Dings is a moist, dense cake with a creamy, smooth filling covered in a thick, rich chocolate layer that was invented in 1958.
 Its cake is dry but soft with excellent crème.
 The outer chocolate coating is tasty but doesn’t give you the chocolatey goodness.
 It melts if held for too long in hand.

-That means they’re loaded with fat and sugar, making them rather unhealthy for you.
-Besides, it’s highly processed and has low nutritional value.
+This means they’re loaded with fat and sugar, so they aren’t very good for you.
+Moreover, they’re highly processed and have low nutritional value.

-Just a serving of two Ring Dings cakes contains 50% of recommended maximum daily intake of saturated fat.
-Moreover, some contain trans-fats that aren’t good for your health.
+Just a serving of Ring Dings contains 50% of recommended maximum daily intake of saturated fat.

 What Is a Ding Dongs?